SixPlusOne7/JiayiLiu/essays/softwareEngineering.md

 ---

 *Attribution: I wrote this essay myself.
-I used ChatGPT to help with grammar corrections, formatting in Markdown, and reorganizing some sentences for clarity.*
+I used ChatGPT to help with grammar corrections and reorganizing some sentences for clarity.*